colehaus/colex/posts/quorum/main.md

 ## Non-ordinal outcomes

 The procedure described above applies to ordinal outcomes.
-That is, we were looking for the proposal with a score higher than all others.
+That is, we were looking for the alternative with a score higher than all others.
 If we are trying to assess outcomes on
 [a ratio or interval scale](https://en.wikipedia.org/wiki/Level_of_measurement), we'd have to use a different procedure.